SELab-2/UGent-3/backend/README.md

 ## Setting up the environment variables
 The project requires a couple of environment variables to run, if you want to develop on this codebase.
-Setting values for these variables can be done with a method to your own liking, like a .env file or setting them in a Dockerfile.
+Setting values for these variables can be done with a method to your own liking.

 | Variable          | Description                                                    |
 |-------------------|----------------------------------------------------------------|